Operations

 4 —

-Upgrades to the existing 69-mile pipeline will include installation of three miles of 24-inch pipeline to facilitate bi-directional flow capability and improve system hydraulics.
-Installation of two new compressor stations will facilitate the receipt and redelivery of up to 2.6 billion cubic feet per day of natural gas supply to the export facility.
+The 70-mile pipeline and associated compressor stations owned and operated by Golden Pass Pipeline facilitate the delivery of up to 2.5 billion cubic feet per day of natural gas supply to the export facility.

 5 —